Linked Open Data

 The bibliographic metadata found in Alma contains a rich set of information and objects that can be represented as linked open data.

 Alma’s Linked Open Data allows access to the institution’s bibliographic information using Linked Data Principles for multiple purposes, including in the context of the Alma UI and APIs.
-As part of our roadmap, it is also possible to create and update Linked Open Data records in Alma using APIs, starting with BIBFRAME works and instances.
+It is also possible to create and update Linked Open Data records in Alma using APIs, starting with BIBFRAME works and instances.
+As our Linked Open Data support expands, we will continue to expand our APIs as well to ensure continious interoperability for linked open data formats.

 Linked Open Data Endpoint (Openness)